Best Projectors for Gaming (2026)

 Summary

-The biggest shift in 2026 is the proliferation of 240Hz refresh rate support at 1080p across most gaming-focused models, meaning competitive gamers no longer need to choose between projector size and response time.
-Laser light sources have also become the norm above $1,500, eliminating bulb replacement costs and delivering 20,000+ hour lifespans.
-At the budget end, the Optoma UHD38x and BenQ TH575 prove you can game on a big screen for under $1,500 with respectable input lag. [src1, src2, src3]
+The biggest shift in the last 12 months is the proliferation of 240Hz refresh rate support at 1080p across nearly every gaming-focused model above $1,000, meaning competitive gamers no longer choose between projector size and response time.
+Laser light sources have also become the norm above $1,500, eliminating bulb replacement costs and delivering 20,000-30,000-hour lifespans.
+At the budget end, the Optoma UHD38x and BenQ TH575 still prove you can game on a big screen for under $1,500 with respectable input lag. [src1, src2, src4]

-Console gamers benefit from HDMI 2.1 adoption — models like the Epson Home Cinema LS11000 and Hisense C2 Ultra support 4K/120Hz input, making them ideal companions for PS5 and Xbox Series X. The ViewSonic X2-4K carries an official "Designed for Xbox" certification, a first for projectors. [src5, src6, src7]
+Console gamers benefit from HDMI 2.1 adoption — models like the Epson Home Cinema LS11000, Hisense C2 Ultra, XGIMI Horizon 20 Pro, and the new ViewSonic PX749-4K support 4K/120Hz input with ALLM and VRR.
+The ViewSonic PX749-4K and ViewSonic X2-4K both carry official "Designed for Xbox" certification.
+The new Epson EpiqVision Ultra LS800 UST 3LCD has a dedicated gaming HDMI port for 1080p/120fps at 16.7ms input lag. [src5, src6, src7]

 ModelPriceResolutionInput LagRefresh RateBrightnessTechnologyBest ForBuy